Search our range of undergraduate, postgraduate and professional courses.

-See further information on what support is available and how to apply.
+Visit GOV.UK for further information and how to apply.

 Please note: if you’re repeating modules from a full-time course, you’ll be considered a full-time student for funding purposes and should, therefore, apply as a full-time student.

-Yes, the maximum amount of maintenance loan you can borrow will depend on the length/intensity of your course, your household income, the year of study and where you live during term-time.
+Yes, maintenance loans are available to eligible part-time students starting an undergraduate or integrated Masters degree.
+The maximum amount of maintenance loan you can borrow will depend on the length/intensity of your course, your household income, the year of study and where you live during term-time.

-Part-time students can receive maintenance support for up to four times the length of a full-time equivalent course, capped at a maximum of 16 years.
+Part-time students can apply for maintenance support for up to four times the length of a full-time equivalent course, capped at a maximum of 16 years.

-If you have any questions on how this might impact you, please contact our enquiries team on email@example.com.
+If you have any questions on how this might impact you, please contact us at firstname.lastname@example.org.

 DSA provides extra support for those students who incur extra course costs as a direct result of their disability.
 This support is not income assessed and you don’t have to repay it.

-Read more about the DSA and how to apply.
+Read more about DSA and how to apply.

-Students with dependents can apply for the following grants and allowances at the same time as applying for their tuition fee and maintenance loans:
+Eligible students with dependents can apply for the following grants and allowances and will receive these on top of their tuition fee and maintenance loans:

 If not already receiving them, students with dependents can apply for Tax Credits through HM Revenue & Customs.